 - ¾ tsp. ground cumin, divided

-- 1 small chipotle pepper (from a can of chipotle peppers in adobe sauce)
+- 1 chipotle pepper (from a can of chipotle peppers in adobe sauce)

-- Optional: sliced avocado, halved cherry tomatoes, fresh lime juice
+- Optional garnish: sliced avocado, halved cherry tomatoes, fresh lime juice

 - Place cashews in a bowl and add ½ cup hot water.
 Let stand while you prepare the rest of recipe.

 - Combine quinoa and broth in a saucepan.
 Bring to a boil over high, cover and reduce heat to medium-low.
 Cook until liquid is mostly absorbed, about 15 minutes.
 Remove from heat, and let steam, covered, 10 minutes.
-Stir in 1 Tbsp lime juice and cilantro.
+Stir in cilantro and 1 Tbsp. lime juice.

 - Meanwhile, heat oil in a large skillet over medium.
-Add bell peppers, onion, and poblano; cook 7 to 8 minutes, or until softened.
-Season with chili powder, ¼ tsp salt, and ½ tsp cumin.
+Add bell peppers, onion, and poblano pepper; cook 7 to 8 minutes, or until softened.
+Season with chili powder, ¼ tsp. salt, and ½ tsp. cumin.

 - Place black beans in a bowl.
-Stir in remaining ¼ tsp cumin, ¼ tsp salt, 1 Tbsp lime juice, and granulated garlic.
+Stir in remaining ¼ tsp. cumin, ¼ tsp. salt, 1 tablespoon lime juice, and garlic powder.